 Can I Touch Newborn Guinea Pigs?

 It is generally safe to touch newborn guinea pigs, but it is important to be gentle and careful.
-Newborn guinea pigs are very small and delicate, so they can be easily injured if they are handled too roughly.
+Newborn guinea pigs are very small and delicate, so they can easily injure if you handle them roughly.

-It’s a good idea to wash your hands before handling newborn guinea pigs, as your hands might have germs that could harm the babies.
-You should also make sure to handle them gently and support their bodies, so they don’t fall.
+You should wash your hands before handling newborn guinea pigs, as your hands might have germs that could harm the babies.
+Make sure to handle them gently and support their bodies, so they don’t fall.

-It’s also a good idea to observe the mother guinea pig’s behavior when you are handling the babies.
-If the mother seems anxious or protective, it might be best to give her and the babies some space.
+Observe the mother guinea pig’s behavior when you are handling the babies.
+If the mother seems anxious or protective, it might be best to give some space.

 When Can You Separate a Baby Guinea Pig from his Mother?